 The practice had systems to review and investigate incidents and accidents.
+Learning from incidents was shared with the practice team and more widely throughout the providers locations to help improve safety measures.

 The practice had a system for receiving and acting on safety alerts.